-Charkop - Dahisar (7.5 Km) M/s SPAN Consultants Andheri (E) - Dahisar M/s SPAN Consultants BKC Kanjur Marg (19.5 Km) with extension from BKC to Mahim M/s RITES Ghatkopar - Mulund (12.5 Km) M/s Consulting Engineering Services Wadala - Carnac Bunder M/s Consulting Engineering Services
+Charkop - Dahisar (7.5 Km) M/s SPAN Consultants Andheri (E) - Dahisar M/s SPAN Consultants BKC Kanjur Marg (19.5 Km) with M/s RITES extension from BKC to Mahim Ghatkopar - Mulund (12.5 Km) M/s Consulting Engineering Services Wadala - Carnac Bunder M/s Consulting Engineering Services mode of transport and technical design.
+The project is unique in the sense that alternative alignments were not evaluated as it was the principal objective of the Comprehensive Mobility Plan to connect various parts of suburbs.

 All the above reports were submitted to MMRDA.
-An SPV named as Mumbai Metro rail Corporation Ltd. (MMRC) was incorporated and implementation of Line -3 between Colaba - BKC - Aarey was proposed to be done by the SPV.
+An SPV named as Mumbai Metro rail Corporation Ltd. (MMRC) was incorporated and implementation of Line -3 between Colaba- BKC-Aarey was proposed to be done by the SPV.
 MMRDA now intends to implement all other corridors by itself.